The SUSTAINIACâ "Stealth PRO Ô " electromagnetic-type sustainer

 Guitars with hum-single-single pickup configuration, "HSS" ("shredders")

-Guitars with pickguards (mainly Stratocaster and Ibanez Jem); includes most H-S-H guitars
+Guitars with pickguards (mainly Stratocaster, Telecaster, and Ibanez Jem, RG etc.);

 Guitars with active pickups, EMG etc.